khalilT/geocode_disasters/README.md

 Inputs: Geodaraframe with all identified locations and geographic data
 Outputs: Geodaraframe with overlayed extent per event

-#### 6_prepare_data_4aggregation.py
+#### 6_filter_write_data.py

-In this script, we join essential event information from EM-DAT to the geocoded locations to prepare the aggregation of the climate variables.
+In this script, we perform additional filtering of EM-DAT events.
+We remove all events that do not have any impact information, and events with inaccurate geocoding.
 Inputs: Geodaraframe with overlayed extent per event, EM-DAT database
 Output: Geodaraframe with event locations, em-dat event and impact information, and needed time information for climate aggregation

+### 7_compare_gdis.py

+In this script, we compare the geographic mismatch between EM-DAT events geocoded by GDIS and by Geo-Disasters.
+Inputs: Geo-Disasters, GDIS
+output: comparison_df: dataframe with the comparison results.

+### db_descriptions.R
+In this R script, we generate the figures in the publications.
+Inputs: Geo-Disasters (subnational, national overlay), GDIS, EM-DAT, comparison_df
+Output: publication figures

 ### How to Run the Scripts

-Ensure that the required input files (EM-DAT data, GAUL maps, location CSVs) are available in the specified directories.
+Ensure that the paths to the required input files (EM-DAT data, GAUL maps,...) are correctly stated in `src/utils/paths.py` and `src/utils/paths.R`.
 Run each script in the appropriate order indicated in the names.

 ### Notes